TheArturthur/CoppermindScraper/Cosmere/Avatar.md

 \-Stormfather[33]

 Shards possess incredible power -- a single Shard can easily move entire planets and alter people down to the genetic level.
-They exist in all three Realms, but unlike other living beings, the vast majority of their power is concentrated in the [[Cognitive Realm\|Cognitive]] and [[Spiritual Realm\|Spiritual]].
+They exist in all three Realms, but unlike other living beings, the vast majority of their power is concentrated in the [[Spiritual Realm\|Spiritual]], in most cases.
 Shards do not appear in the Cognitive Realm like other entities (such as a bead on Roshar).
 Time matters little to Shards, and they can bend and stretch it as they wish.
 Their power is such to manipulate the nature of reality and existence, albeit in a controlled way.
 Vessels also gain an immense amount of knowledge upon Ascending, more than they can process immediately.
 They can gain more knowledge instantaneously, but this is not automatic, and requires them to consciously gain that knowledge.
 As [[Investiture\|Investiture]] never truly goes away, a Shard has access to a functionally-endless supply of it; however, there is a finite amount that a Vessel can command at any one time.
 This means that while all Investiture in the cosmere is assigned to one Shard or another, a Vessel cannot truly command all of it at once.
 As such, while powerful, Vessels are not omniscient, omnipresent, nor omnipotent.